Information and Advice

 It’s important to remember there is support available and no one has to battle through this alone, we are here for you.
 You can call the 24hr Kent Dementia Helpline on 0800 500 3014.

-With lockdown measures now relaxing reducing loneliness is likely to be a little easier as you can now get out and about as long as you are adhering to social distancing measures.
-Having to miss out on family visits or attending day centre may have made a person feel very isolated, so if appropriate why not have a day out or a socially distanced lunch.
+With lockdown measures now relaxing reducing loneliness is likely to be a little easier as you can now get out and about as long as you are adhering to social distancing measures and sticking to the rule of 6 or 2 households.
+Having to miss out on family visits or attending a day centre may have made a person feel very isolated, so if appropriate why not have a day out or a socially distanced lunch.
 If you are unable to see your loved ones it is important for you to keep in touch with them regularly either by phone, post or if possible, you could even set them up to video chat with you.
 Keeping that connection to the outside world is vital to a person’s wellbeing and you can worry less knowing they are at ease.

 If you care for someone living with dementia you may find that with many day centre and support services being suspended, you are struggling to find that bit of respite these groups provide.
 It’s important you both stay busy and keep active so try to set up different activities to do throughout the day.
 Puzzles, books, crosswords are all a great source of stimulation especially for a person living with dementia.
 It will also be beneficial for you and the person you care for to take part in some gentle daily exercises to keep you mentally and physically well.
 If you can take a route where you can socially distance from other people and stay at least 2 metres apart, why not take a walk?
 Especially as we are having some remarkably lovely weather at the moment!